 The US target range of our base salary for new hires is $157,250 - $240,000.
-You will also be eligible to receive pre-IPO equity, cash bonuses, and a full range of medical, financial, and other benefits dependent on the position offered.
+You will also be eligible to receive pre-IPO equity, cash bonuses, and a full range of medical, financial, and other benefits depending on the position offered.
 Please note that individual total compensation for this position will be determined at the Company’s sole discretion and may vary based on several factors, including but not limited to, location, skill level, years and depth of relevant experience, and education.
 We invite you to check out our career page @ https://careers.freenome.com/ for additional company information.

-Freenome is proud to be an equal opportunity employer and we value diversity.
+Freenome is proud to be an equal-opportunity employer, and we value diversity.
 Freenome does not discriminate on the basis of race, color, religion, marital status, age, national origin, ancestry, physical or mental disability, medical condition, pregnancy, genetic information, gender, sexual orientation, gender identity or expression, veteran status, or any other status protected under federal, state, or local law.